tud-hri/joan/docs/setup-joan.md

 - Do not close this webpage, we will need it in a moment.

 ---
-### Clone your repository and connect it to the JOAN repository
+## Step 2.
+Clone your repository and connect it to the JOAN repository

 - Launch PyCharm.
+If PyCharm automatically opens an existing project that is not yours, close the project (`File` &rarr; `Close project`).
+A welcome screen should appear.
 - In the 'Welcome to PyCharm' window, click on `Get from Version Control`.
 A new window appears:
   ![new repo pycharm](imgs/setup-joan-pycharm-repo-directory.png)
-- Go to your own repositories webpage, click `clone` and copy the URL under 'Clone with HTTPS':
+- Go to your own repositories webpage (on GitLab), click `clone` and copy the URL under 'Clone with HTTPS':
   ![clone-https](imgs/setup-joan-pycharm-repo-clone-button.png)
-- Paste the URL in the fiels that says URL in our PyCharm window.
-Change the directory to anything you like.
+- Paste the repository URL in the field that says URL in the PyCharm window.
+Change the directory to anything you like, but preferably in a folder that has your netid's name (e.g. `C:\\Users\localadmin\<YOUR NETID>\<MYPROJECT>).
-- Hit the button `Clone`
+- Click `Clone`
 - PyCharm will start to clone your repository.
 This may fail, and trying this again could help.
 Furthermore, you might be asked to enter your credentials.
 If so, use your `netid`.
 Still credential/authority-related issues?
 Ask your supervisor.
 - If everything goes to plan, you should see something like this (a new project, with the name you gave it online):
   ![pycharm-empty](imgs/setup-joan-pycharm-repo-firsttime.png)